jvanname/spectralradiinai/hypergraphembed.md

 Flat embedding: Sometimes the matrix $\sum_{v\in V}m(v)f(v)f(v)^\ast$ can be approximated by a low rank matrix.
 This means that not all the dimensions in $K^d$ are adequately used.

-Non-repulsion: For GMNO hypergraph embeddings, it is feasible that there are different nodes $u,v$ where $f(u)$ and $f(v)$ are extremely close together since GMNO hypergraph embeddings repel nodes away from each other only by requiring all dimensions to be used nearly equally.
+Weak repulsion: For GMNO hypergraph embeddings, it is feasible that there are different nodes $u,v$ where $f(u)$ and $f(v)$ are extremely close together.
 Of course, this characteristic can be ameliorated by increasing the dimension $d$ of the vector space $K^d$.

 **Applications**